 It’s true, I don’t normally do gift guides.
 But I’m really sick of seeing lists compiled by publishers of the most expensive crap no one has ever used more than once.

 Like a compass.
 While the vintage ones are beautiful, I don’t think I’ve ever met a typical traveller (i.e. doesn’t sail or hike seriously) who knows how to use one.
-Last week while on a Hidden City scavenger hunt in Hyde Park, Tom and I were trying to figure out which way is east (anyone familiar with London knows that this is not a straightforward answer).
+Last week while on a Hidden City scavenger hunt in Hyde Park, my partner and I were trying to figure out which way is east (anyone familiar with London knows that this is not a straightforward answer).
 He asked me whether it’s the red or the white part of the arrow that points north.
 I was flabbergasted, like, those colours mean things??

 And journals.
 There’s always a journal on the list and it’s not a bad present.
 Writing with pen and paper is an act to be cherished but personally I am very particular about the kind of journals I like to write in and I imagine a lot of other people are too. #endrant

 I think I’m pretty good at gifts so I’ve put together a list of Christmas gifts for travellers under £35 – which I think is a respectable amount of money to spend!
 But who am I kidding?
-For Tom’s family Christmas we have a £5 limit – a challenge I love because it pushes me to do more with less.
+For my partner’s family Christmas we have a £5 limit – a challenge I love because it pushes me to do more with less.
 I’ve made a few trips to Carnaby Street seeking inspiration but I continue my search.
 Anyhow:

 This one’s for the traveller who…